 Tier 2 capital consists mainly of subordinated debt.
 Tier 2 capital includes two different types of subordinated loan capital; undated loans and dated loans.
-The total tier 2 amount may not exceed the tier 1 capital amount and dated tier 2 loans may not exceed half the amount of tier 1.
+According to the regulation, tier 2 capital may not exceed tier 1 capital and dated tier 2 loans may not exceed 50% of tier 1 capital.
 The limits are set net of deductions.

 The basic principle for subordinated debt in the capital base is the order of priority in case of a default or bankruptcy situation.
 Under such conditions, the holder of the subordinated loan would be repaid after other creditors, but before shareholders.
-The share of outstanding loan amount possible to include in the tier 2 capital related to dated loans is reduced if the remaining maturity is less than three If the remaining maturity is less than three years but two years or more 25% shall be deducted.
-If the remaining maturity is less than two years but one year or more 50% shall be deducted and the last year 75% has to be deducted.
+The share of outstanding loan amount possible to include in the tier 2 capital related to dated loans is reduced if the remaining maturity is less than five years.
+Outstanding amount in the specific issue is deducted by 20% for each year.